I often use Makefiles in some of my projects.

 This is fine, but what if we want to force a full compilation again?

-It is common practice to define a clean
+It is common practice to define a clean target that will remove temporary build files.

-Nothing difficult here, we'll just remove the files from the build directory
+Nothing difficult here, we'll just remove the files from the build directory:

-clean: @echo "Removing build files" @rm -rf build/*
+@echo "Removing build files"

-target that will run the executable:
+We can also add a test target that will run the executable:

-test: all @./build/main
+test: all

-is looking good so far.
+Our Makefile is looking good so far.

 But we can already see an upcoming issue.